pytorch/data/torcharrow/README.md

 Still to be done:
 * Add tabular.py as package in setup and not as code
-* How to do Multitargetting
+* [DONE] How to do Multi-device targeting (See TorchArrow state handling notebook
 * An example program analysis (types/PPF?)
 * Add example UDFs
 * Add Tensors as example UDTs
-* Using Numba for Jitting
+* [WORKS, example to be wriutten] Using Numba for Jitting